 If you live in California, you may have seen a barrage of scooters whizzing by you while you sit in rush hour traffic.
 As if cars, trucks, bicycles, skateboards and pedestrians weren’t enough for the busy streets of Los Angeles, San Francisco and San Diego, we now have Bird scooters.

-Drivers are still trying to get used to having these fast, compact scooters on the roadway–unsure of whether to treat them like a motorcycle that they drive behind, or a bicyclist that they can pass.
-As a result there have been a number of serious accidents involving Bird scooters.
+Drivers are still trying to get used to having these fast, compact scooters on the roadway, unsure of whether to treat them like a motorcycle that they drive behind or a bicyclist that they can pass.
+As a result, there have been a number of Bird electric scooter accidents.

-If you or a loved one has been injured in a Bird Scooter accident in California, please contact Nadrich & Cohen Accident Injury Lawyers now for a free and confidential consultation.
+If you or a loved one has been injured in a Bird scooter accident in California, please contact the scooter accident lawyers at Nadrich & Cohen now for a free and confidential consultation.
 We are available to answer all of your questions and evaluate your case.
 We will not charge you a fee until and unless we recover money to compensate you for your injuries.

 How Do Bird Scooters Work?